-This means that learning about each topic in isolation won't help you much on the exam; you need to know how that topic affects and is affected by other parts of the Earth.
+This means that learning about each topic in isolation won't help you much on the exam; you need to know how that topic affects and is affected by other parts of the earth.

 AP Environmental Science Notes

 Remember to actively read these notes while studying.
 Underlining, drawing diagrams, and rewriting parts of the notes in your own words will help you much more than simply moving your eyes across the page.

-#1: Earth Systems and Resources
+Unit 4: Earth Systems and Resources

-#4: Land and Water Use
+Unit 5: Land and Water Use

-#5: Energy Resources and Consumption
+Unit 6: Energy Resources and Consumption

-#7: Global Change
+Unit 9: Global Change

-AP Environmental Science FormulasThese short guides (also from CourseNotes) include many of the common formulas you'll use and need to understand in AP Environmental Science.
+AP Environmental Science FormulasThese short guides (also from Course Notes) include many of the common math formulas you'll use and need to understand on the AP Enviro exam: